endless-sky/endless-sky-wiki/CreatingMissions.md

 This creates a log entry in the player's log book, which is found on the player info page.
 Log entries are capable of having an optional category and header that they go under.
 If no category is given, then the log entry's header will be the date that the log was given, while the category will be the year.

-An example on how one might use the log category and header includes creating a category of logs on the various factions of the game, with the headers being each of the factions.
+An example of how one might use the log category and header includes creating a category of logs on the various factions of the game, with the headers being each of the factions.
 If a log is given with a category and header that already has an entry, then the new log will go below the existing entry under the same header.

 ```html
 dialog <text>